This portfolio was designed as a desktop OS. Open on a laptop for the full experience.

 Channel performance per persona

 Top acquisition channel, journey time, triggering purchase event, engagement rate, retargeting conversion rate, CPA, ROAS.
 All per persona.
 With AI-generated insights: which channels to increase spend on, which to cut.
 Direct action: "Manage ad spend."
+And because personas can be applied as a filter across every chart, cohort, and report in Polar, this same depth becomes available everywhere.

 Channel performance: ROAS, CPA, journey time per persona with actionable spend recommendations